 Botox dosing is the part of an aesthetic visit clients have the least visibility into.
-You're told a number ("40 units" or "50 units"), you're billed, the needles happen, and two weeks later you see the result.
+You're told a number, you're billed, the needles happen, and two weeks later you see the result.
 By then it's locked in.

 Here's how I think about it.